History of Palace Station, AZ

 Albert Spence died in 1907 and Mrs. Spence sold Palace Station in 1910.
 Subsequently, in 1963, Palace Station came into the public domain of the Prescott National Forest.

-For the past 37 years Troop 109 has done numerous service projects.
-With the scouts’ hard work, some of these projects include; the clearing of overgrown shrubs, fence repair, new flagpole, improved the helipad, maintained trails and has served as the site for the “Paul Bunyon” project.
+Each year since 1981, except 2020, Troop 109 has done numerous service projects.
+With the scouts’ hard work, some of these projects include; the clearing of overgrown shrubs, fence repair, new flagpole, improved the helipad, maintained trails and has served as the site for the “Paul Bunyan” project.